Giving Tuesday Toolkit – Everything You Need To Succeed

 • Online revenue has increased by 23%, up from 15%

-What this means is that Giving Tuesday would merely be a way for you to channel their goodwill and encourage them to donate.
+This means that Giving Tuesday would merely be a way for you to channel their goodwill and encourage them to donate.

 According to Classy, 26% of annual fundraising happens between Giving Tuesday and the end of the year (31st Dec).